krikaz/Sprint-Challenge--User-Interface/README.md

 3. What are the 4 areas of the box model?

-content
-padding
-border
+Content, padding, border and margin.
-margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-the cross-axis
+On the cross-axis.

 5. Explain why git is valuable to a team of developers.